chenhengwei1999/ISSPA/docs/source/appendix/pavs_user_manual.rst

     -rw-rw-r-- 1 chw chw 640052 1月  16 20:46 map.pgm
     -rw-rw-r-- 1 chw chw    191 1月  16 20:46 map.yaml

-Where ``map.pgm`` is the grip map and ``map.yaml`` is the configuration file for the map.
+where ``map.pgm`` is the grip map and ``map.yaml`` is the configuration file for the map.

 Start the Navigation Program
 ----------------------------

-Once you have activated the vehicle's chassis and sensors, and you have been given a grid map, it is then possible to realize the task of fixed-point navigation!
+Once you have activated the vehicle's chassis and sensors, and you have obtained a grid map, it is then possible to realize the task of fixed-point navigation!

 .. code-block:: bash